-For many older women, talking about sex is still downright awkward.
+For many older women, talking about sex can be downright awkward.
 But if you want to enjoy a happy, healthy sex life (which has been shown to reduce stress and improve heart health), candid discussions with your partner and doctor are often essential.

-Here, an expert offers advice to help older women have a fulfilling sex life after menopause — and explains why it's still important to protect yourself during sex.
+Here, Jenkins Cooper offers advice to help older women have a fulfilling sex life after menopause.

 The causes of sexual problems in older women

-The loss of estrogen can make your vaginal walls thinner, drier, less elastic and sometimes inflamed, so you may experience vaginal burning and itching.
-Sex may be uncomfortable or even painful.
+The loss of estrogen and decreased collagen from menopause can make your vaginal walls thinner, drier, less elastic and sometimes inflamed, so you may experience vaginal burning and itching.
+That said, sex may be uncomfortable or even painful.

 After menopause — when your ovaries stop secreting estrogen altogether — vaginal problems like these become even more likely.